ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 > Right?
 > **So to me, it’s one of the things which should be voted off the Island: Singleton.**

-Ij many cases, _Dependency Injection_ is the right pattern, if "wiring" of objects was the reason to use singletons in the first place.
+In many cases, _Dependency Injection_ is the right pattern, if "wiring" of objects was the reason to use singletons in the first place.

 ## Examples